kpperez/HR-Employee-Report/README.md

 - A large number of employees work at the headquarters versus remotely.
 - The average length of employment for terminated employees is around 8 years.
 - The gender distribution across departments is fairly balanced but there are generally more male than female employees.
 - The Marketing department has the highest turnover rate followed by Training.
-The least turn over rate are in the Research and development, Support and Legal departments.
+The lowest turnover rate is in the Research and Development, Support and Legal departments.
 - A large number of employees come from the state of Ohio.
 - The net change in employees has increased over the years.
 - The average tenure for each department is about 8 years with Legal and Auditing having the highest and Services, Sales and Marketing having the lowest.